-There are many reasons why an officer might be unable to approve an application for U.S. citizenship at the first naturalization interview.
-For example, if you are the applicant, you might have failed pass the English or civics test, or to include a relevant document such as a copy of your divorce certificate.
-Or, if you are helping a disabled relative apply for citizenship by requesting a disability waiver of the naturalization test(s), you may have submitted the wrong edition of the Form N-648 that applicants must use to ask for a waiver.
+There are many reasons why an immigration officer might be unable to approve an application for U.S. citizenship at the first naturalization interview.
+For example, if you are the applicant, you might have failed the English or civics test, or forgotten to include a relevant document such as a copy of your divorce certificate.
+Or, if you are helping a disabled relative apply for citizenship by requesting a disability waiver of one or more of the naturalization tests, you might have submitted the wrong edition of the Form N-648 that applicants must use to ask for a waiver.

-Whatever the reasons, failing to gain approval at the first interview is not necessarily the end of the line.
-Here's what to do if you or your relative is facing this situation.
+Whatever the reasons for the denial, failing to gain approval at the first naturalization interview is not necessarily the end of the line.
+Here's what to do if either you or your foreign-born relative is facing this situation.

 Make sure that the officer of U.S. Citizenship and Immigration Services (USCIS) has given you or your relative a "results sheet."
 If the officer is asking for new documents, forms, or information, the officer should also complete and give you what's called a "Request for Evidence" (RFE) on Form N-14.

 The results sheet will show the outcome of the interview.
 It should indicate whether the USCIS officer gave the applicant a Form N-14.
-The Form N-14 will list any additional documents, forms, or information that the officer wants in order to make a final decision on the naturalization application.
-The N-14 will also tell you how and when immigration wants to receive the items:
+The Form N-14 will list any additional documents, forms, or information that the USCIS officer wants in order to make a final decision on the naturalization application.
+The N-14 will also tell you how and when USCIS wants to receive the items, either:

 Most importantly, the N-14 tells both you and the immigration officer who conducts the next interview or reviews the items that you send in by mail exactly what the first officer believed was missing.
 It is therefore very important that the information on Form N-14 is clear.

-If you believe that the Form N-14 is not clear or do not understand what the officer is asking for, politely ask the officer to rewrite the request.
+If you believe that the Form N-14 is not clear or do not understand what the USCIS officer is asking for, politely ask the officer to rewrite the request.
 If the officer does not comply, ask to talk to a supervisor.